 What happens to children born with DMD?

 Children born with DMD typically first show signs of muscle weakness in their leg and pelvic muscles that initially grow large.
 As the disease progresses, muscle tissue is eventually replaced with fat and connective tissue.
-Eventually the muscle fibres in the legs shorten making the muscles unusable.
+Eventually the muscle fibers in the legs shorten making the muscles unusable.
 By age 12, most boys with DMD can no longer walk and need to use a wheelchair to get around.

 Why does DMD occur?

 The cells of children with DMD do not produce dystrophin, a protein that helps keep muscle cells growing and working properly.
 This happens because of a flaw, or mutation, in the gene that is responsible for creating healthy muscles.

 Signs and symptoms usually appear before the age of 6 and may appear as early as infancy.
 They can include:

 • Developmental delay

 • Waddling gait

 • Difficulty or inability to perform activities such as climbing stairs, running and/or jumping

 Kids are usually diagnosed with the disease between the ages of 1 and 6 years.
 The diagnosis is made after a thorough evaluation and testing by a healthcare team.
 Noticeable signs can show up any time and may first be noticed when a child cannot sit or stand independently, or is not walking by 18 months.